MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/trades/fisherman.md

 ## Mob Eggs

-As a Fisherman, you also have the opportunity to capture certain animals following the guidelines provided in the [Mob Egg Capturing Guide](https://www.democracycraft.net/threads/mob-egg-capturing.9644/).
+As a Fisherman, you also have the opportunity to capture certain animals following the guidelines provided in the Mob Egg  Guide.
 The capturable animals include:

 - Dolphin
 - Squid